chali/tweet-stream-service/Readme.md

 TODO
-* add tests
-    * collisions in mockito and scala test matchers
-* register stream for keyword api (router feature, test cluster support), api might be also queue
+* register stream for keyword api (router feature, verify cluster support), api might be also queue
 * some queue subscriber
-* docker plugin create suspicious containers during build
 * how to add external configuration